PIH/openmrs-contrib-dependency-maven-plugin/README.md

 ## Goals

-The retrieve-versions, create-versions, copmare-versions, and attach-versions goals are all designed to be able to work together using the default configurations, and share a common set of configuration properties with the same defaults.
+The retrieve-versions, create-versions, compare-versions, and attach-versions goals are designed to be able to work together using the default configurations, and share a common set of configuration properties with the same defaults.

 ```yaml